 The PRI will confidentially inform all signatories that do not meet the requirements.
 Following this, an engagement plan will be agreed for the two-year period and signatories will be supported through the process with the appropriate resources.

-How can I meet the first minimum requirement – Investment policy that covers the firm’s RI approach (ISP 1, ISP 1.1 and ISP 3)?
+How can I meet the first minimum requirement – Investment policy that covers the firm’s RI approach (PGS 1 and PSG 8)?

 To meet the policy requirement, signatories must have an RI policy setting out the firm’s overall approach and/or formalised guidelines on E, S and G factors.
 The policy must cover more than 50% of AUM.
-Information on how we define an RI policy will be available in the explanatory notes of the indicators in the 2021 Reporting Framework (until the launch, this information can be found in the explanatory notes of the Strategy & Governance module in the 2020 Reporting Framework) .
+Information on how we define an RI policy will be available in the explanatory notes of the indicators in the 2023 Reporting Framework.
 Guidance on how to draft RI policies and a list of publicly available ones can be found at the following links:

 - RI policy snapshot report